University of Nebraska Omaha

 Grant in 2021

 FibrosIX is a biotechnology company founded in 2016 and based in East Lansing, Michigan.
 The company focuses on developing small-molecule therapeutics aimed at preventing lung fibrosis in cancer patients.
-Its drug candidates target a crucial signaling pathway involved in the progression of fibrotic diseases.
-By doing so, FibrosIX aims to help healthcare providers mitigate issues related to poor lung function and shortness of breath in affected patients.
+Its innovative drugs target and modulate a critical signaling pathway involved in the development of fibrotic diseases, which can lead to diminished lung function and respiratory issues.
+By addressing these challenges, FibrosIX aims to enhance the quality of life for patients undergoing cancer treatment.

 South Bend Woodworks